brandonhilkert/sucker_punch/README.md

 end
 ```

-If the `workers` method is not set, the default is `2`.

-## Perform In
+### Executing Jobs in the Future

 Many background processing libraries have methods to perform operations after a
 certain amount of time and Sucker Punch is no different.
+Use the `perform_in`
+with an argument of the number of seconds in the future you would like the job
+to job to run.

 ``` ruby
 class DataJob